 Joining the Cascade Classic above is another well-rounded budget design from Coleman: their Triton Camping Stove.
 The tabletop design features two strong, highly adjustable 11,000 BTU burners that run on a standard 16-ounce propane canister (adapters are available to make it compatible with a larger tank).
 With decent simmer control and solid output at full tilt, the Coleman is one of only a few stoves in its price range that’s capable enough for cooking diverse meals.
 Last but not least, its 10-pound-8.8-ounce weight and manageable size make the Triton easy to transport in a car and store at home.

 What are the downsides to the Coleman Triton?
-True camp chefs may want to upgrade to a more refined unit that delivers better precision, like the Eureka Ignite Plus or Camp Chef Everest 2X above.
-Further, cooking space is a little on the small side compared with premium tabletops (the Ignite Plus and Everest included).
-That said, it's roomy enough for most meals and easily can accommodate two 10-inch pans side by side.
-Finally, you miss out on auto ignition in this model—there is a piezo-equipped version available for $110, or you can opt for the $100 Cascade Classic above.
+True camp chefs may want to upgrade to a more refined unit that delivers better precision, like the Camp Chef Everest 2X above.
+Further, cooking space is a little on the small side compared with premium tabletop models (the Everest 2X is 2.2 in. wider).
+That said, the Triton is roomy enough for most meals and can easily accommodate two 10-inch pans side by side.
+Finally, however, you miss out on auto-ignition in this model—there is a piezo-equipped version available for $110, or you can opt for the $100 Cascade Classic above.
 These nitpicks aside, the Triton still offers impressive cooking power and reliability at a very competitive price, earning it a respectable finish on our list.

 See the Coleman Triton Camping Stove